de-engineer/de-engineer.github.io/_posts/2022-01-26-Understanding-Virtual-Memory-Paging-and-other-memory-related-concepts.md

 # Virtual Memory
 64 bit systems are capable of having addresses upto 64 bits in size but they only use 48 bits for addressing out of their total bits.
 Why?
-Because, if all 64 bits are allowed, the system will be able to address up to 16 Exabyte (EB) of memory (1 EB = 1000000 Terabytes) and of course, none of the system can use or need that much memory right now and another reason behind this is the memory manager can't manage this much memory at the same time as 16 EB is a lot of memory.
+Because, if all 64 bits are allowed, the system will be able to address up to 16 Exabyte (EB) of memory (1 EB = 1000000 Terabytes) and of course, none of the system today can use or need that much memory right now and another reason behind this is the memory manager can't manage this much memory at the same time as 16 EB is a lot of memory.
 This is why only 48 bits of addressing is allowed.
-48 bits can address upto 256 TB of memory, which is still a lot.
+48 bits can address up to 256 TB of memory, which is still a lot.
-We generally use the term "memory" (in context of computers) to refer to the RAM or some data stored in the RAM but behind the scenes, there is a lot going on that actually makes memory a thing and one of the many component behind this us virtual memory.
+We generally use the term "memory" (in context of computers) to refer to the RAM or some data stored in the RAM but behind the scenes, there is a lot going on that actually makes memory a thing and one of the many component behind this is virtual memory.
 If you are a bit familiar with pointers or assembly, you might already know how does a memory address look like.
 It's like this:
 ```nasm
 0xFFFFDEADC0DE
 ```
 yeah, like that.
 This is an example of a virtual memory address (or simply a virtual address).
-These addresses don't actually point to the actual physical RAM installed on your computer, but they are basically a reference to the actual location in the physical RAM (aka physical memory address).
-These virtual memory address are translated (converted) into physical memory addresses by the combined workings of both the MMU and the Memory Management Unit (MMU).
+These virtual memory addresses don't actually point to a place in the physical RAM installed on your computer, but they are basically a reference to the them.
+The addresses that point to memory in the Physical RAM are called physical memory address.
+Virtual memory address are translated (converted) into physical memory addresses by the combined workings of both the CPU and the Memory Manager (which is a part of Windows itself).

 # Paging
 Implementation of virtual memory by the Memory Management Unit is known as paging.
 Windows uses two types of paging which are known as **Disc Paging** and **Demand Paging** with clustering.